 What is the ball valve?

 A ball valve is a kind of valve that uses a ball-shaped disc to control the flow of fluid through it.
-The ball has a port or hole through its center, allowing the liquid to pass through when the valve opens.
+The ball has a port or hole through its center, allowing the liquid to pass when the valve opens.
 When the valve is closed, the ball turns so the port is perpendicular to the flow, blocking the fluid flow.
 They are preferred for their durability, reliability, and ease of operation.
 They can also regulate fluid flow and are accessible in diverse sizes and materials, making them suitable for various applications.

 What is a plug valve?